 3. Termination of the prosecution in the favour of Plaintiff:

-The case of malicious prosecution can only be pleaded in successful termination of the proceedings in the favour of the plaintiff.
+The case of malicious prosecution under Law of Torts can only be pleaded in successful termination of the proceedings in the favour of the plaintiff.
 It can be in the way of either the plaintiff’s acquittal or the suspension of any further proceedings against him.
 It is must also be noted that the termination of such proceedings against the plaintiff doesn’t necessarily represent his innocence but merely states that he/she hasn’t been convicted in lieu of the charges brought him/her.
 This position was stated in the case of Gilchrist v.
 Gardner.

 Exception to this rule: